Jay Murphy: College career

 He attended high school at Francis T Maloney High School in Meriden, Connecticut.
 A 6'9" and 220 lbs. power forward, Murphy played for coaches Tom Davis and Gary Williams at Boston College (BC) in Chestnut Hill, Massachusetts.
 He averaged 14.6 points per game in his four-year career.
 Murphy was a key reason why BC enjoyed success in the early 1980s, leading the Eagles to three NCAA Tournaments – two Sweet 16s and one Elite Eight – and one National Invitation Tournament (NIT) in his four seasons (1980 to 1984).
 He was a three-time All-Big East honoree, earning first-team honors as a senior.
 He ranks sixth on the school's career scoring list (1,795 points) and seventh on the career rebounding list (763 rebounds).

 Professional career

 Murphy was selected in the second round (31st pick overall) of the 1984 NBA draft by the Golden State Warriors.
 He did not play a game with the Warriors as he was immediately traded to the Los Angeles Clippers for center Jerome Whitehead.
 On December 17, 1985, he was waived by the Clippers.
 On September 3, 1986, he was signed as a free agent with the Washington Bullets.
 His final season in the NBA was the 1987–88 season, during his time with the Bullets.
-He scored a total of 160 points in his 4-year, 67 NBA game career.
-Murphy also played in the United States Basketball League (USBL) for the Springfield Fame (1985–86) as well as in Europe notably in France and Italy before finally retiring in 1995.
+He scored a total of 160 points in his four-year, 67-game NBA career.
+Murphy also played in the United States Basketball League (USBL) for the Springfield Fame (1985–86) as well as in France and Italy before retiring in 1995.